-The Company's framework on Directors' remuneration has the underlying objectives of attracting and retaining Directors needed to manage the Group successfully.
+The Company has adopted the principle recommended by the Code and the Company's framework on Directors' remuneration has the underlying objectives of attracting and retaining Directors needed to manage the Group successfully.
 In the case of Executive Directors, their remuneration is linked to their level of responsibilities, experience and contribution to the Group performance.
 For the Non-Executive Directors, the level of remuneration reflects the expertise, experience, skills and level of responsibilities undertaken by them.